Vietnam.vn - Nền tảng quảng bá Việt Nam

 Faced with pressure from input costs and exchange rate fluctuations, LVMH has adjusted prices for some products in China.
 According to an update on April 15 on Louis Vuitton's official website, the increase ranges from a few hundred to nearly 1,000 yuan, depending on the handbag model.

-Meanwhile, Beijing News reported that Dior confirmed price adjustments from April 16, applicable to men's and women's fashion and handbag lines.
+Meanwhile, Beijing News reported that Dior confirmed price adjustments from April 16, applicable to men's and women's fashion products and handbags.

-According to the Securities Times (China), in a meeting with investors after the financial report on April 14, LVMH's leadership confirmed that it is considering cutting operating costs, including administrative and marketing costs.
+According to the Securities Times (China), in a meeting with investors after the financial report on April 14, LVMH's board of directors confirmed that they are considering cutting operating costs, including administrative and marketing costs.

 Despite differences in segment and strategy, both Shein, Temu and luxury brands like Louis Vuitton and Dior are adjusting their pricing policies to adapt to global trade fluctuations.

-US-China tensions continue to be a key factor, as Chinese goods could face import tariffs of up to 245% in the US, according to a document released by the White House on April 16.
-The rising price trend in both the low-end and high-end segments reflects an increasingly clear shift in global supply chains and consumer behavior.
+The US-China tensions continue to be a key factor, as Chinese goods could be subject to import tariffs of up to 245% in the US, according to a document released by the White House on April 16.
+The price increase trend in both the low-end and high-end segments reflects an increasingly clear shift in global supply chains and consumer behavior.

 Read more Back to Topics